Snigelson/pytimex/PROTOCOL.md

 Test this: You could probably use these values at any digit.
 If so, you could spell out simple words using 1 as I and 0 as O for vowels.

+If phone number is 10 digits or shorter, the last two digits are unused.
+This is done to reserve space for the type, and a space between number and type.
+If the number is 11 digits long, the space between number and type is used.
+If the number is 12 digits long, the type is not included and that space is used for a number instead.

+Another peculiarity is that you can send multiple numbers for the same name by completely omitting the name, not even sendig a string terminator, on successive messages.
+These packages will always be 7 bytes long.

 #### Anniversary record